 - Preheat oven to 400ºF and prep cauliflower by chopping into smaller florets.

 - Spread cauliflower onto a baking sheet and drizzle with olive oil.
-Season with garlic salt and sea salt.
+Season with garlic powder and sea salt.
 Toss with your hands making sure everything is coated.

 - Roast at 400ºF for 30-40 minutes.
 Remove and toss every 10 minutes.
 Roast until golden brown.